-Cycling is becoming increasingly popular.
-And it’s not just for fitness fanatics – more and more people are saving on fuel costs by using bikes for their daily commute to work.
+Cycling is incredibly popular.
+And it’s not just for fitness fanatics – more and more people are saving on fuel and doing their bit for the environment by commuting to work by bike.

-Cycling kit isn’t cheap, so if you’ve invested in the latest gear, it’s important to keep it safe and sound.
-You’ve probably thought about locks and chains to prevent theft while you’re out.
+The kit isn’t cheap, so if you’ve invested in the latest gear, it’s important to keep it safe and in good working condition.
+You’ve probably thought about a lock to prevent theft while you’re out.
 But how can you keep your pride and joy secure and protect it from the elements when you’re at home?

-If storing your bike in the house or garage isn’t an option, here are our top tips for secure storage, weather protection and convenience.
+If storing your bike inside your house, flat or garage isn’t an option, here are our top tips for secure storage, weather protection and convenience.

 It’s estimated that more than 350,000 bikes are stolen in the UK every year.
-Many of these are taken from their owners’ homes by opportunistic or organised thieves.
+Many of these are taken from their owners’ gardens by opportunistic or organised thieves.